HL7/fhir-us-ndh/input/pagecontent/verification-flow-diagrams.md

 PractitionerRole | Attest/Create | Attest/Create | Attest/Create | |

 - Organizations Create a Careteam Resources to provide Healthcare Services, and HealthcareService Resources
-- Organizations Create Location Resources where provide Healthcare Servicess.
+- Organizations Create Location Resources where they provide Healthcare Servicess.
 - HIE/HIO Create Endpoint Resources
 - Organizations Create Organization Resources, OrganizationAffiliation Resources
 - Organizations May create Endpoint Resources
 - Payer Create InsurancePlans Resources, Network Resources
-- Practitioners Create Practionder Resources
+- Practitioners Create Practitioner Resources
-- A Practitioner, Organization, or Payer can establish a provisional PractitionerRole Resources through attestation, but the verification process is not considered complete until all associated relationships have also been mutually attested.
+- A Practitioner, Organization, or Payer can establish a provisional PractitionerRole Resources through attestation, but the verification process is not considered complete until all associated relationships have also been mutually attested
-- The verification process for OrganizationAffiliation is not complete until all of the associated relationships have been mutually verified.
+- The verification process for OrganizationAffiliation is not complete until all of the associated relationships have been mutually verified